Laing recipe: Filipino dish with taro leaves in coconut milk

-The “Gabi” or “Taro” grows well along Riverbanks and can be harvested by almost anyone who wants to prepare this Laing recipe.
+Taro (or gabi) grows well along riverbanks and can be harvested by almost anyone who wants to prepare this laing recipe.

 In this post we'll cover:

-If you happen to purchase fresh Gabi leaves, do not use them immediately.
-The Taro leaves need to be sun-dried for at least a day.
+If you happened to purchase fresh gabi leaves, don’t use them immediately.
+The taro leaves need to be sun-dried for at least a day.

-This is done so that all the flavors are well blended and incorporated.
+Also, in cooking laing, the sauce is prepared first.
+This is done so that all the flavors of the ginger, (luya) shrimp paste (bagoong), and garlic are well blended and incorporated.
 The shrimp paste and coconut milk give an aromatic and savory laing sauce.

 The secret to achieving a thick sauce is to avoid stirring the coconut milk.
 Mixing the gata or coconut milk will only make it watery.

 This laing recipe can be made in advance and kept frozen for a week.
 Thaw and reheat before serving.